General selection models: Bernstein duality and minimal ancestral structures: Summary of main results

 \subsection{Bernstein duality}

-In this section, we address question (Q2).
-In particular, we extend the moment duality to what we call a \emph{Bernstein duality}.
-Let us first explain the main idea behind this type of duality.
+In this section we generalise the notion of a moment duality to what we call \emph{Bernstein duality}, which addresses question (Q2).
+We start explaining the main idea behind this type of duality.

-Consider the solution of the SDE \eqref{eq:SDEoriginal02} starting at $X_0=x$, with $s$ being a polynomial of degree~$m-2$ and $\Lambda\in\Ms_f([0,1])$.
-Consider the evolution of the underlying population model up to (forward) time $t$ and independently sample at this point~$n$ individuals.
-The probability that they are all of type $a$, conditional on the observation of~$X_t$, is $X_t^n$.
-Now, in order to approach the problem from a backward perspective, consider a SD $(\beta,p)\in \cE_d$ of $x\mapsto d(x)=x(1-x)s(x)$, and run the corresponding branching-coalescing system starting with the $n$ sampled individuals up to (forward) time $0$.
-Assign types independently to the leaves of $\Gs_t$ according to the type distribution $(x,1-x)$.
-The probability that the $n$ sampled individuals are of type $a$, conditional on the observation of the leaf process in $[0,t]$, is by definition $P_t(x)$.
-After averaging over all possible observations, this intuitive argument suggests that $\E_x[X_t^n]=\E_{x^n}[P_t(x)].$
+Let $X$ be the solution of the SDE~\eqref{eq:SDEoriginal02} with $X_0=x$, where~$d$ is polynomial vanishing at the boundary and $\Lambda\in\Ms_f^*([0,1])$.
+Consider the evolution of the underlying population model up to (forward) time~$t$, and there independently sample~$n$ individuals.
+The conditional probability given~$X_t$, that they are all of type~$a$ is~$X_{t}^n$.
+Now, to approach the problem from a backward perspective, consider~$(\beta,p)\in \ccS_d$ and run the corresponding branching-coalescing system~$\Gs$ starting with the~$n$ sampled individuals up to (forward) time $0$.
+Assign type~$a$ (resp.~$A$) independently to the leaves of $\Gs_t$ with probability $x$ (resp. $1-x$).
+The conditional probability given $(L_u:u\in[0,t])$, that the $n$ sampled individuals have type~$a$ is by definition $P_{t}(x)$.
+After averaging over all possible observations, this intuitive argument suggests that $\E_x[X_t^n]=\E_{x^n}[P_t(x)].$ The next theorem makes this heuristic precise.